Sheep: In science

 Sheep are generally too large and reproduce too slowly to make ideal research subjects, and thus are not a common model organism.
 They have, however, played an influential role in some fields of science.
 In particular, the Roslin Institute of Edinburgh, Scotland used sheep for genetics research that produced groundbreaking results.
 In 1995, two ewes named Megan and Morag were the first mammals cloned from differentiated cells, also referred to as gynomerogony.
-A year later, a Finnish Dorset sheep named Dolly, dubbed "the world's most famous sheep" in Scientific American, was the first mammal to be cloned from an adult somatic cell.
+A year later, a Finnish Dorset sheep named Dolly was the first mammal to be cloned from an adult somatic cell.
 Following this, Polly and Molly were the first mammals to be simultaneously cloned and transgenic.

-As of 2008, the sheep genome has not been fully sequenced, although a detailed genetic map has been published, and a draft version of the complete genome produced by assembling sheep DNA sequences using information given by the genomes of other mammals.
+The sheep genome was sequenced in 2014, and a detailed genetic map was published earlier.
 In 2012, a transgenic sheep named "Peng Peng" was cloned by Chinese scientists, who spliced his genes with that of a roundworm (C. elegans) in order to increase production of fats healthier for human consumption.

 In the study of natural selection, the population of Soay sheep that remain on the island of Hirta have been used to explore the relation of body size and coloration to reproductive success.
 Soay sheep come in several colors, and researchers investigated why the larger, darker sheep were in decline; this occurrence contradicted the rule of thumb that larger members of a population tend to be more successful reproductively.
 The feral Soays on Hirta are especially useful subjects because they are isolated.

 Domestic sheep are sometimes used in medical research, particularly for researching cardiovascular physiology, in areas such as hypertension and heart failure.
 Pregnant sheep are also a useful model for human pregnancy, and have been used to investigate the effects on fetal development of malnutrition and hypoxia.
 In behavioral sciences, sheep have been used in isolated cases for the study of facial recognition, as their mental process of recognition is qualitatively similar to humans.